mobin-motaharifar/Gradual-Substrate-Transition/README.md

    **Visualize → Transmission**

 5. If an `.lsf` script is provided in the folder, run the script after the simulation finishes to export the required data for MATLAB post-processing.
-6. Some projects include predefined parameter sweeps under the **Optimizations and Sweeps** tab.
+6. Some projects include predefined parameter sweeps under the **Optimizations and Sweeps** tab (For example, sweep_taper_length in `L_Sweep/InP_SiO2_forward_L_Sweep.lms`).
 In several cases, sweep results are already available and can be inspected without rerunning the full simulation.

-### Reproducing the transition-length sweep in Fig. 4

-The transmission- and reflection-versus-length results shown in Fig. 4 can be reproduced using the Lumerical project:

-`L_Sweep/InP_SiO2_forward_L_Sweep.lms`

-After opening the project in Lumerical MODE, run the predefined parameter sweep:

-**`sweep_taper_length`**

-The sweep varies the transition length `L` from **0.5 µm to 5 µm** for the optimized InP-to-SiO₂ configuration and records both the transmitted and reflected power as functions of `L`.

-The exported numerical results used to generate the manuscript figure are also provided in:

-`L_Sweep/L_sweep.mat`

-This allows Fig. 4 to be regenerated in MATLAB without rerunning the full Lumerical parameter sweep.

 > **Tip:** The material models used for the temperature-dependent optical simulations already include the thermo-optic dispersion assumptions used in the manuscript.
 To change temperature, adjust the global or material-specific temperature parameter consistently with the simulation setup.
 ---